pozi/PoziExplorer/README.md

 # PoziExplorer

-App based on the [OpenGeo Suite SDK](http://opengeo.org/technology/sdk/).
+An app based on the [OpenGeo Suite SDK](http://opengeo.org/technology/sdk/).

 ## Getting it running